astampoulis/makam-paper-funpearl/makamcode/01-introduction.md

 (Our heroes install Makam from --elided for blind reviewing-- and figure out how to run the REPL.)
 \end{scenecomment}

-# Where we get a premonition of things to come
+# In which we get a premonition of things to come

 \identNormal